Meal Plan Options for ESF Students

 Continuing ESF students living in Centennial Hall in “B Unit” two-bedroom suites must purchase a meal plan for each semester in residence.
 These suites do not provide a full kitchen.
 You must (1) purchase the Trailhead “Plan B” as your minimum required meal plan, or (2) purchase a meal plan through Syracuse University that provides at least 5 meals per week.
 Larger meal plans are also available and may be selected to meet your meal plan requirement.
 Students living in Centennial Hall in apartments or suites that include a full kitchen (with stovetop) are not required to purchase any meal plan, but may purchase any available plan.

-All meal plans provided for ESF students, by ESF’s Trailhead Café (Morrisville Auxiliary Services) or by Syracuse University, must be selected by using links provided through the MyESF student portal.
+All meal plans provided for ESF students, by ESF’s Trailhead Café (Morrisville Auxiliary Corporation) or by Syracuse University, must be selected by using links provided through the MyESF student portal.
 The Syracuse University MySlice portal should not be used for meal plan selection.
 The MyESF system will pass information to Syracuse University Dining Services to ensure accurate meal plan billing by ESF and SU.

 Students Living Off-campus